 What sets ICON Meals apart from similar services is that you can order as much food as you want a la carte.
 Since there are no restrictions on frequency or quantity, it’s an excellent option for large families or individuals who like to stay stocked with meal prep, especially since the meals are frozen and can be kept on hand for up to six months.

 How do these frozen meals taste?
-Certified personal trainer and GGR performance editor Anthony O’Reilly rated it a 4 out of 5.
+Certified personal trainer and former GGR performance editor Anthony O’Reilly rated it a 4 out of 5.
 “Meals like the beef chimichurri with carrots and quash or Cajun seafood pasta were alright, pretty typical of frozen meals in that the flavor wasn’t super present but it wasn’t offensive either,” he says in our ICON Meals review.
 “My favorite meal was The Titan Breakfast Burrito.
 I was surprised at how well-spiced it was.
 It kind of had a Middle Eastern vibe to it.”

 Anthony also scored the portion size a 4 out of 5, saying while there was plenty of protein in the meals the actual size of each “dish” wasn’t enough for his 6-foot, 3-inch frame.
-“The meals are petty good for the average person.”
+“The meals are pretty good for the average person.”

 A variety of ICON Meals